Graded Semantics of Nominal Systems: Introduction

 The categorical framework of \emph{graded semantics}~\cite{MiliusEA15} provides a unified treatment of spectra of semantics of automata models and concurrent systems, such as the well-known linear-time / branching-time spectrum of semantics of labelled transition systems~\cite{DorschEA19}.
 This is achieved by combining the setting of universal coalgebra~\cite{Rutten00} with additional algebraic laws introduced via the choice of a \emph{graded monad}~\cite{Smirnov08}, a categorical structure that abstractly represents a \emph{graded algebraic theory}.
 Here, the notion of \emph{grade} intuitively corresponds to depth of look-ahead, measured in (exact) numbers of transition steps.
+A typical example of a graded algebraic equation is the equation $a(x+y)=a(x)+a(y)$, which occurs in the axiomatization of the trace semantics of labelled transition systems~\cite{DorschEA19} and says that taking an $a$-labelled step distributes over nondeterministic choice~$+$.
+Here, one assigns depth~$1$ to the unary operation $a(-)$ representing $a$-steps and depth~$0$ to the choice operator~$+$, so that the overall depth of the equation is~$1$.
 The notion of graded theory has originally been introduced for set-based graded monads~\cite{Smirnov08}; it has been extended to graded monads on the category of posets~\cite{FordEA21}, the category of metric spaces~\cite{ForsterEA25a}, and more generally to graded monads on categories of relational structures~\cite{FordThesis,ForsterEA25b}.
 Benefits of casting a given semantics as a graded semantics include instantiation of generic results obtained for graded semantics, such as logical characterizations~\cite{MiliusEA15,DorschEA19,FordEA21,ForsterEA25a} and game characterizations~\cite{FordEA22,ForsterEA25b}.

 In the present work, we launch into extending the core results of graded theories to graded monads on nominal sets (a case that is not covered by the above-mentioned results on categories of relational structures).
 Specifically, we introduce a notion of graded nominal algebra, based on a simplification of Gabbay and Mathijsen's framework of nominal algebra~\cite{GabbayMathijssen09}.
 We show that graded nominal theories induce graded monads on the category of nominal sets and, crucially, that graded nominal theories of depth~$1$ induce graded monads that are depth-$1$ in an abstract categorical sense~\cite{MiliusEA15}, a key prerequisite for most technical results in graded semantics (e.g.~\cite{MiliusEA15,DorschEA19,FordEA22,ForsterEA25b}).
 As our main result, we then present a graded algebraic theory that captures the local freshness semantics of RNNAs.